tali0n-git/Fraud_Detection/README.md

 A problem that often occurs in the domain of fraud detection is [class imbalance](https://developers.google.com/machine-learning/crash-course/overfitting/imbalanced-datasets).
 We can assume that an overwhelming majority of transactions are credible and therefore "achieve" 99% accuracy simply by classifying every new sample as non-fraudulent (0).
 However, if we do this, we will miss every single fraudulent transaction and subsequently get a sensitivity of 0%.

-Within this project, you will create a comprehensive machine learning pipeline that utilizes the strategies we discuss in class to achieve non-zero precision, recall, and sensitivity.
+Within this project, you will create a comprehensive machine learning pipeline that utilizes the strategies we discuss in class to achieve non-zero precision, recall (sensitivity), and specificity.
 You will achieve this by doing the following:

 * form a hypothesis through EDA,
 * complete data pre-processing,